-This Court has reviewed the requirements of analysis pursuant to the Equal laws.'
-The United States Supreme Court has 'explained that the purpose of the [E]qual [P]rotection [C]lause of the Fourteenth Amendment is to secure every person within the State's jurisdiction against intentional and arbitrary discrimination, whether occasioned by express terms of a statute or by its improper execution through duly constituted agents.""
+This Court has reviewed the requirements of analysis pursuant to the Equal Protection Clause:

+"The Equal Protection Clause of the Fourteenth Amendment provides that no State shall 'deny to any person within its jurisdiction the equal protection of the laws.'
+The United States Supreme Court has 'explained that the purpose of the [Elgual [P]rotection [C]lause of the Fourteenth Amendment is to secure every person within the State's jurisdiction against intentional and arbitrary discrimination, whether occasioned by express terms of a statute or by its improper execution through duly constituted agents."
 Thus, while the principle of substantive due process protects citizens from arbitrary or irrational laws and government policies, the right to equal protection guards against the government's use of invidious classification schemes.
 "Of course, most laws differentiate in some fashion between classes of persons.
 The Equal Protection Clause does not forbid classifications.
 It simply keeps governmental decisionmakers from treating differently persons who are in all relevant respects alike."